Madison Homes for Sale

 But it's not all about Italian, the Prospect Tavern is a unique local place with a 60-foot bar and outdoor patio space.
 With delicious pub fare like prime rib stuffed jalapenos, fried calamari, and coconut shrimp, you can enjoy a pint and a plate in a great setting.
 Looking for some fusion?
 Check out Nahm Thai & French Cuisine.
 Yes, a combination of Thai food and French cuisine offering unique dishes for lunch and dinner such as softshell crab with mango salad, fried tofu and escargot, or our favorites, pineapple fried rice and crispy fried Bronzino filet served with a sweet mango salad.

 This is just a small sampling of the nearly 2 dozen restaurants within a short two or three block radius along Madison Avenue in downtown Madison.
 If you're moving to Madison or live nearby, our restaurants are definitely something to experience.

 Living in Madison

 Many of Madison's best restaurants and shops are located in the extremely walkable downtown area.
 This is one of the best things about Madison.
 All the residential homes are no more than a couple of minutes to the downtown area.
-Dodge Field, several schools, restaurants, markets, and such are located along Main Street, which runs north and south through the center of Madison.
-Highway 24, the Columbia Turnpike, and other easy commute routes as well as Interstate 287 close to Morrison Medical Center are no more than about five minutes from most places in Madison.
+Dodge Field, several schools, restaurants, markets, and more are located along Main Street, which runs north and south through the center of Madison.
+Highway 24, the Columbia Turnpike, and other commuting routes as well as Interstate 287 (close to Morrison Medical Center) are no more than about five minutes from most places in Madison.

 In addition to shops and restaurants, downtown Madison also has a variety of museums and parks such as the Museum of Early Trades and Crafts, the Shakespeare Theater of New Jersey, the Mayo Performing Arts Center, Turtle Back Zoo, Paper Mill Playhouse, and Ford Mansion and Museum just to name a few.